XuJinNet/jQuery-Highlighter/README.markdown

         </script>

 5. Use your favorite browser to view this page, you will see the keywords are marked red.
-6. If you want to cancel the highlighted keywords:
+6. If you want to cancel the highlighted keywords or need to highlight keywords several times within the same container tag:

         // Highlight key words.
         // Note the second argument.